winxuser/pokered/README.md

     - Taking both Fossils
     - Add MAP to start menu
     - Able to change pokemon in the status screen
+    - Add all Gen 2 Pokemon and edit their palettes to match Gen 2 (thanks to Engezerstorung for helping me with the palettes)

 - Battle Engine Changes: